-The 4 costs involved in a bankruptcy case consists of the court filing fees, credit counseling and financial management fees, appraisal fees if these are required in your case, and legal fees.
+The 4 costs to file bankruptcy in a bankruptcy case consists of the court filing fees, credit counseling and financial management fees, appraisal fees if these are required in your case, and legal fees.

 2. Credit counseling is typically about $50 per case.